 At first glance, it sounds all nice and fluffy, making everyone feel good, but what adds validity to this concept is that Sendle users have an opportunity to vote once a year on which projects Sendle funds.
-This provides a bit of much-needed transparency in a world where non-profits and corporations alike are all too keen on funneling money quietly.
-For more on what Sendle currently supports as well as what they’ve supported in the past, check out this list.
+This provides much-needed transparency in a world where non-profits and corporations alike are all too keen on quietly funneling money.
+For more on what Sendle supports and what they’ve supported in the past, check out this list.

-Let’s start off this section by getting to the end, first.
-If you’re looking for the most inexpensive shipping option for USPS shipments, this isn’t it.
+Let’s start off this section by getting to the end first.
+This isn’t it if you’re looking for the most inexpensive shipping option for USPS shipments.
 This service is, however, pretty close, and if you do any kind of volume, it’ll become tougher to beat.

-Sendle’s pricing is broken down into three main tiers: Standard, Premium, and Pro.
+Sendle’s pricing is divided into three main tiers: Standard, Premium, and Pro.
 Within each tier are five price categories based on the weight and size of the package, with an option for custom quotes.

 a package and envelope under eight ounces.
-At this package size, you’re really paying for carbon offsets.
-The only way this is a better deal is if you’re used to paying retail rates (First Class Packages weighing eight ounces starts at $4.39 and goes up, based on zone).
+At this package size, you’re paying for carbon offsets.
+The only way this is a better deal is if you’re used to paying retail rates (First Class Packages weighing eight ounces start at $4.39 and go up, based on zone).
 Commercial rates (what you’d get with services like my favorite Pirate Ship) never see an eight-ounce package cost more than $3.63.

-Premium pricing makes this deal better–if you ship more than 20 parcels per month– in that the base price now starts at $3.99.
+Premium pricing makes this deal better–if you ship more than 20 parcels per month– the base price now starts at $3.99.
 At this point, the premium for carbon-neutral shipping starts closing quickly.

-Larger shipments are where the service really starts to shine with regards to pricing.
+Larger shipments are where the service starts to shine with regard to pricing.
 A 5 LB Priority Mail package runs from $7.27 to $7.89.
 USPS prices range from $7.81 to a massive $28.84, depending on the zone.
-What’s odd is Sendle also has “gallon” thresholds for their package tiers, even though the USPS has no such tiering requirements (only weight).
+What’s odd is that Sendle also has “gallon” thresholds for their package tiers, even though the USPS has no such tiering requirements (only weight).

-Even larger still, the 10 LB and 20 LB shipments are essentially on-par with USPS rates at the Standard tier and are at worst incredibly competitive at the Premium and Pro tiers.
+Even more significant still, the 10 LB and 20 LB shipments are essentially on-par with USPS rates at the Standard tier and are, at worst, incredibly competitive at the Premium and Pro tiers.

 Comparing Sendle to Pirate Ship

-It’s no secret that Pirate Ship has for a long time been my go-to USPS shipping platform.
-The support staff is super nice and easy to work with, and the interface is fantastic.
-Their pricing is almost exactly the same if not exactly the same as what one would get if they generated a shipping label from eBay directly, or really any of the other shipping services that provided USPS as an option.
+It’s no secret that Pirate Ship has long been my go-to USPS shipping platform.
+The support staff is super friendly and easy to work with, and the interface is fantastic.
+Their pricing is almost exactly the same, if not precisely the same as what one would get if they generated a shipping label from eBay directly or any of the other shipping services that provided USPS as an option.

-What I did was price out four scenarios to really build defined thresholds for comparison:
+What I did was price out four scenarios to build defined thresholds for comparison: